 20. THE INSIDER Robert Vincent

 So, there you have them – my Top 20 Songs of 2025.
-And for those of you who like to know these things there are: 12 male artists, 3 female artists (unusually low this year) and 5 groups.
+And for those of you who like to know these things there are: 12 male artists, 3 female artists (unusually low this year – though it could be five if you take into account bands and duo’s)and 5 groups.
 Incidentally, eight of these artists are British!

 Were any of your choices included?
 Have I made any significant omissions?

-If something does take your fancy, don’t just add it to your Spotify Playlist – download the track or, better still, buy the CD/Vinyl and/or go and see the artist live.
+If something does take your fancy, don’t just add it to your Spotify Playlist – download the track or, better still, buy the CD/Vinyl and/or go and see the artist and #KeepMusicLive

 Be blessed!